-Should Korea wish to use area freedom as a measure to manage the risk posed by these pathogens, QIA would need to provide Australia with a submission demonstrating area freedom for consideration by the Australian Government Department of Agriculture and Water Resources.
+Should Korea wish to use area freedom as a measure to manage the risk posed by this pathogen, QIA will need to provide Australia with a submission demonstrating area freedom for approval by the Australian Government Department of Agriculture and Water Resources.
+The submission demonstrating area freedom must fulfil requirements as set out in ISPMs 4 or 10.